Outbound Sales Explained: Techniques, Strategies & Best Practices

 Business Development Representatives/Managers (BDRS/BDMs) are similar in function to SDRs – they’re laser-focused on the organization’s customer base and excel in producing prospecting strategies

-The responsibility of the Business Development Manager is to identify prospects, effectively initiate the first outreach, successfully book meetings, and fill the pipeline to pass onto the closers.
+The responsibility of the Business Development Manager is to identify prospects, effectively initiate the first outreach, successfully book meetings, and fill the pipeline to pass on the closers.

 Lead Response Reps (LRRs)